 “We’ve got a strategic place as our first location right on the border of District 1 and 3, but still very central.
 I’d like to describe the venue as a cozy and intimate space, but what adds to this space is that we’ve partnered with local artisans, designers, and artists to showcase their work.
-We’re still curating, but we’ve good a good start with brands like Stone Hill, Hey Camel Ceramics, Three Dots, Alluvia and Saigon Siblings and artists like Nguyen Xuan Nam and Simon Pham.
+We’re still curating, but we’ve good a good start with brands like Three Dots, Marou Chocolate and Saigon Siblings and artists like Nguyen Xuan Nam and Simon Pham.
 We’re able to get a lot of international exposure as well with the homestay right above us.

 Of course, being a part of the third wave scene, we’re serious about the quality of our drinks so we’re working with a very passionate local roaster, and we’re looking to roast more often in our cafe as well.
 We’re also offering some of my favorites from Singapore, including 1872 Clipper Tea, and customer favorites like our Kaya Butter Toast and mini cheese tarts.

 Ultimately, we felt that Tam’s vision for the cafe and our vision for the media platform were aligned and went for it.
 We’re friends and business partners.
 But it doesn’t end there.
 Vietcetera as a brand has a long way to go.
 When I asked him what’s next for the cafe, he waxed poetically:

 “Things change so fast here so I try not to look too far ahead anymore.
 I see a lot of opportunity where Vietcetera and the people behind the brand can go.
 There’s so much white space to enter when you talk about media content and also physical extensions of brands…the possibilities are unlimited.”